Skin wrinkles and blemishes

 Botulinum Toxin Injections

 Improvement is noticed about 1 week after the injections.
 Injections need to be repeated every 3 to 4 months because the effects wear off.
-Repeated use is safe and effective.
+Repeated use is generally safe and effective.

-Before treatment, tell your doctor if you are allergic to eggs because botulinum is prepared with an egg base.
+Before treatment, tell your doctor if you are allergic to eggs because botulinum toxin is prepared with an egg base.

 - You and the doctor discuss the areas you would like treated.